-1) more than "hubs", "portals", partnerships and networks we need a single, fully-fledged "system" of advisory promotional support services, with a clear strategic orientation, lean cost-effective structure and real coordination powers.
-We need to avoid overlaps, duplication and bureaucracy; apply the subsidiarity principle (also
+1) more than "hubs", "portals", partnerships and networks we need a single, fullyfledged "system" of advisory promotional support services, with a clear strategic orientation, lean cost-effective structure and real coordination powers.
+We need to avoid overlaps, duplication and bureaucracy; apply the subsidiarity principle (also when it suggest to bring at EU level functions that are now fragmented and ineffective); rationalize and simplify existing institutions; streamline the use of the limited public resources available.

-- 2) Rely on the private sector and the market for advisory promotional and support services, including the possible role of business association.
-The financial sector has in that context a lot to offer, thanks to its screening and risk assessment capacity, its multiple and varied distribution system; its different business models - 3) Invest in education and training.
+2) Rely on the private sector and the market for advisory promotional and support services, including the possible role of business association.
+The financial sector has in that context a lot to offer, thanks to its screening and risk assessment capacity, its multiple and varied distribution system; its different business models

+3) Invest in education and training.
 We need a new, more advanced and more European "investment culture", particularly for younger generations.
 This culture is not a raw material, but should be developed through education and training.